- Best available of the regular hotel accommodation in Paro and Thimphu.

 Duffel Bags and Backpack: As suitcases are fragile and cannot be carried by ponies, please bring strong duffel bags which are water proof, also a spare lockable kit bag or suitcase for the city stuff that you want to leave behind in the hotel and a back pack for your personal items such as camera, wallet etc.

 Mountain Trekking Boots: Bring a pair of good quality of trekking boots with ankle support.
 If you are buying a new pair, make sure you use them enough to make it comfortable to your feet.
-Another pair of tennis or camp shoes or thongs is also recommended.
+We recommend one extra pair of tennis or camp shoes or thongs.

 - Jumper or sweaters.